Trois-Rives

-Trois-Rives (/fr/) is a municipality with an area of 675 km2 located in Mékinac Regional County Municipality, in the Mid-Mauricie, province of Quebec, Canada.
+Trois-Rives (/fr/) is a municipality with an area of 675 km2 located in Mékinac Regional County Municipality, in the Mauricie, province of Quebec, Canada.

 History

 It was established in 1972 as Boucher, named after the geographic township of Boucher in which it is located.
 This name was chosen in honour of Pierre Boucher, former French governor of Trois-Rivières and owner of the Boucher and Boucherville Seignories in the late 17th century.
 It was not until 1978 that the municipal incorporation was confirmed.

 On December 26, 1998, the municipality was renamed to Trois-Rives (French for "Three shores") to better represent the geography of the municipality as it is crossed by three rivers: the Matawin, the Mékinac, and the Saint-Maurice River.

 On August 28, 2004, Trois-Rives was enlarged by some 70 km2 when it annexed a portion of the Lac-Masketsi Unorganized Territory.